The Heroes of Telemark: Norway’s Secret War Against Hitler’s Atomic Dreams (Part One)

 Shortly after the conquest of Norway by Nazi Germany, Allied intelligence determined that an electrical plant at Rjukan, Norway was providing a crucial element in a potential German atomic bomb.
 As a result, Norwegian commandos embarked on one of the most successful and heroic operations of World War II.

-The Heroes of Telemark and the Norwegian Destruction Of Hitler’s Atomic Weapons Program.
-Volume Seven, Episode One (Book and Music Information)
+The Heroes of Telemark: Norway’s Secret War Against Hitler’s Atomic Dreams (Book and Music Information)

 The books used in the making of this podcast included: